India

 From the outset, Public Eye and civil society organisations in India and EFTA countries have been stating that the intended free trade agreement pays insufficient heed to the issue of development.

-Although India is an emerging country that has reported impressive economic growth in the recent years, the country is home to the highest number of poor people in the world.
+Although India is an emerging country that has reported impressive economic growth in recent years, the country is home to the highest number of people living in poverty in the world.
 Some 60% of the labour force continues to work in agriculture; judged on per capita income, India is on a par with Bolivia or Vietnam.
 This difference in the stages of development of India and the EFTA states needs to be taken into account in the FTA negotiations.

 There is little sign of this happening.
 The EFTA countries – under Switzerland’s leadership – are calling for India to open up its financial services market.
 Yet liberalising the banking sector jeopardises the provision of credit to rural areas and limits India’s ability to adapt its policies to respond appropriately to financial crises.